kinderp/docker101/README.md

   ubuntu       latest    1318b700e415   3 days ago   72.8MB
   ```

   As you can see above an image has a `TAG` and an `ID`.

   Id identifies uniquely an image while tag is used to distinguish different versions (usually different releases of the code)

-  Once you have an image you can run containers from that.(we'll see later how to do)
+  Once you have an image you can run containers from that (we'll see later how to do)

   If you're wondering where these stuffs are stored in your disk, it depends on the storage driver: `/var/lib/docker`, in my case:

   ```